ZacCallahan/red-robin-brewing/README.md

 - **Generate your own** JWT secrets for development
 - **Use your own** MongoDB database for testing

 ## 🙏 Acknowledgments

-- Built for craft beer enthusiasts by enthusiasts
+- Built for craft beverage enthusiasts by enthusiasts
-- Special focus on Australian craft beer scene
+- Special focus on Australian craft beverage scene
-- Community-driven beer database
+- Community-driven database across all beverage categories
-- Inspired by the social aspect of beer appreciation
+- Inspired by the social aspect of beverage appreciation

 ## 🛠️ Troubleshooting